 We are focused on three questions:

-3) How do mutations in microtubule associated proteins cause neurodevelopmental disease?
+2. How do mutations in microtubules and their associated proteins cause neurodevelopmental disease?

-In tackling these questions we adopt a inter-disciplinary approach, employing a broad range of genetic, molecular, cellular, and behavioural tools.
-To learn more about these three projects click on the icons below.
+In tackling these questions we adopt an inter-disciplinary approach employing a broad range of genetic, molecular, and cellular tools.